 Lipase (helps digest carbs) will be in stress for the next 10 days or so.
 Blood sugar continues to be an issue.
 This week calls for quality sleep so your body can detox more efficiently.

-Week Three

-Muscle stress from lack of progesterone may cause more muscle and joint exhaustion.
+Week Three: Muscle stress from lack of progesterone may cause more muscle and joint exhaustion.
 Eye stress continues.
 Sometimes eye stress can be ameliorated by using colored glasses.
 Amazon has colored sets of lens or if you have a local store that handles such items, try on different colors.
 The appropriate color will allow you to walk a straighter line down an aisle.

 Low Glycine - supports muscles among other duties, may cause your legs to feel sluggish.
 You can test your muscles and nutrients using the SoundHealthPortal.com.
 It provides muscle and nutrient software even at the Guest level subscriptions.

-Week Four

-Lower back stress comes strongly into play this week.
+Week Four: Lower back stress comes strongly into play this week.
 There are several low back stretches on the internet that you can try before getting out of bed.
-Selenium (Brazil nuts – supports vascular issues) come into play this week along with Bile salts that help digest fats.
+Selenium (Brazil nuts – supports vascular issues) comes into play this week along with Bile salts that help digest fats.

 Eye strain continues.
 Candida and chlamydia frequencies are coming into play at the end of the week.